xeokit/sdk/packages/website/userguide/example_ModelConverter_dotbim2xgf/index.md

 ---
-##### Use ModelConverter to convert an IFC model from dotbim (.bim) format into XGF, then use XGFLoader to load the XGF into a xeokit web viewer.
+##### Use the ModelConverter class to convert an IFC model from dotbim (.bim) format into XGF, then use XGFLoader to load the XGF into a xeokit web viewer.
 ##### Click on the preview below to run the example.
 Scroll down to learn how it's made.
 ---